Parth-Thakker-2004/Simppl/README.md

 ### 4. Open the Frontend

 1. Open `frontend/index.html` in your web browser (double-click or use a local server if needed).
-2. The interface allows you to:
+2. The MediaMeld interface allows you to:
    - Ask questions about social media and news data
    - View sources and data insights
    - Export research-style PDF reports